Dalacin T Lotion (Clindamycin Phosphate)

 Alcohol

-No specific information is available about alcohol interactions with Dalacin T.
+No specific information is available regarding alcohol consumption while using Dalacin T.

 Driving and Operating Machinery